JLSteenwyk/orthohmm/docs/index.rst

 	# deactivate virtual environment
 	deactivate

-**Note, the virtual environment must be activated to use orthohmm.**
+Note, the virtual environment must be activated to use orthohmm.

+|

+2b\.
+Install OrthoHMM from source

+Similarly, to install from source, we recommend using a virtual environment.
+To do so, use the following commands:

 .. code-block:: shell